mcventus/Carviewer/README.md

 ## Change Log
-- A number of stretched goals such as showing logged in user name and status, previously viewed cars info and large size car images display were added and implemented.
+- A number of stretch goals such as showing logged in user name and status, previously viewed cars info and large size car images display were added and implemented.

 ## NOTICE
 - External Libraries, APIS, and other resources used to complete this react project.
-- All MVP and STRETCHED GOALS implemented tested and are visible in the screenshots.
+- All MVP and STRETCH GOALS implemented tested and are visible in the screenshots.
 - The website is completely responsive to any screen size.

 ## Report Format Example